That your heart desires

 - Pretty much the reason people enter into Twisted Metal.

-- The Series of Aladdin had a variant in one episode: a small, timid animal that can do this whenever scared, hoping to distract a perceived threat.
+- Aladdin: The Series had a variant in one episode: a small, timid animal that can do this whenever scared, hoping to distract a perceived threat.
 Naturally, Iago and Abu continually frighten it just to get stuff.
+In the end, Iago used a mirror to make the critter scare itself so it would grant its own heart's desire: to go home.

 - The VeggieTales episode "LarryBoy and the Bad Apple" dealt with the aesop of temptation and how difficult it is to fight it by revolving around a dangerous villain who literally trapped her victims inside their own obsessions.